External GNSS Settings

 - RTK and Fix Types - what the Single, DGPS, RTK Float and RTK Fixed fix types mean

-On iOS, external GNSS configuration is part of Survey Settings, not a separate menu entry.
-Open Settings - Survey Settings and use the GPS source selector.
-The available options and fields are summarised below - for the full walkthrough see Survey Settings and Connecting a Receiver.
+On iOS, external GNSS configuration is part of the GPS / GNSS settings screen, not a separate top-level menu entry.
+Open Settings > GNSS > GPS / GNSS and use the GPS source selector.
+The same configuration depth is available as on Android — the options are just reached via a different navigation path.

 Supported GPS sources on iOS